 Altogether, the mattress has a medium feel, which can work for most sleepers regardless of their sleeping position.
 The Nectar adapts to your body curves, providing relaxation and pressure points relief.

 Top it with CertiPUR-US certifications for all the layers, a one-year hassle-free trial period, and a lifetime warranty.
-Now I think you will agree that the Nectar is one of the greatest King size mattresses for the money.
+Now I think you will agree that Nectar is one of the greatest mattresses for the money.

 So, if you’re looking for a memory foam bed that is worth every dollar, then grab the Nectar mattress, and you’re all set.